Embracing the Good Work of Building Sexual Intimacy In Marriage

-Much of what I have learned about sexual intimacy in my eight years of marriage has come from reading marriage books and blogs.
+Much of what I have learned about sexual intimacy in eight years (at the time of writing this post) of marriage has come from reading marriage books and blogs.

 I think sexual intimacy is one of those areas where we tend to lean towards self-learning.

 While “public” learning through conferences or small groups or talking to a friend is generally appreciated, we default to private spaces for more intimate learning.